A2osX/A2osX/.Docs/KERNEL.md

 ## Out:

-# PrintFYA/SPrintFYA/FPrintFYA
+# PrintF.YA/SPrintF.YA/FPrintF.YA
 Prints C-Style String

 ## In:
-PrintFYA :
+PrintF.YA :
  + Y,A = PTR to CStr
-SPrintFYA :
+SPrintF.YA :
  + Y,A = PTR to CStr
  + PULLW = Ptr to Dst Buffer
-FPrintFYA :
+FPrintF.YA :
  + Y,A = PTR to CStr
  + PULLB = hNode